openhab/openhabian/docs/openhabian-DEBUG.md

 openHABian.
 To configure WiFi, simply edit the `wifi_psk=` and `wifi_ssid=` fields in the `boot/openhabian.conf` file on your new SD card.

-Next, you need your router (or a different device) to provide properly configured DHCP services so your openHABian box gets an IP address assigned when you boot it for the first time.
+Your router (or a different device) needs to to provide properly configured DHCP services so your openHABian box gets an IP address assigned when you boot it for the first time.
 The DHCP server also has to announce which DNS resolver to use so your box knows how to translate DNS names into IP addresses.
 It also needs to announce which IP address to use as the default gateway to the